identiops/terraform-hcloud-k3s/README.md

 1. For control plane pools only: Create a new etcd snapshot, see [k3s etcd-snapshot](https://docs.k3s.io/cli/etcd-snapshot).
-2. Set the new `image` in the configuration.
-Then, perform the following steps on consecutively on all existing node pools until they have all been replaced.
+2. Then, perform the following steps on consecutively on all existing node pools until they have all been replaced.

 Start the replacement with the node pool with the `cluster_can_init` setting: